 We get that at times, you don’t always feel your best.
 Homework, friends and life outside of school can have a big effect on how you’re feeling, but we just want you to know that we are always here to help.

-Each Year group has an Associate Head of Year and a Head of Year and each student has a form tutor, these are all people you can go to to talk.
+Each Year group has a Pastoral team and each pupil has a form tutor, these are all people you can go to to talk.
 There are also other people (see signs around the Academy) who you can go to.

-In 2014, we introduced mindfulness to our staff, with some students also having taster sessions.
-We are continuing to look at how we can use mindfulness as a tool to promote wellbeing, within the Academy.
+In 2014, we introduced mindfulness to our staff, with some pupils also having taster sessions.
+We are continuing to look at how we can use mindfulness as a tool to promote wellbeing within the Academy.

-If you are a parent/carer wishing to talk about your child, then please do contact your child’s Associate Head of Year, or Head of Year.
+If you are a parent or carer wishing to talk about your child, then please do contact your child’s Pastoral team.

-We always encourage students to come to us with their problems, but we understand that sometimes we you might not want to speak to us about things, which is why you can find lots of other places to find help below.
+We always encourage pupils to come to us with their problems, but we understand that sometimes you might not want to speak to us about things, which is why you can find lots of other places to find help below.

-Promoting good mental health for all our students has increases their emotional well-being and has a positive impact on student’s daily life in and out of school.
+Promoting good mental health for all our pupils increases their emotional well-being and has a positive impact on pupil’s daily life in and out of school.
 Therefore if you child is suffering from anxiety or is finding it difficult to express themselves this may be a sign that they do need some support.

-There are many practical tips that parents can take to support their child which include listening to what your child is saying, taking time out to enjoy activities, playing sport or listening to music.
-The academy also has links with several Mental Health groups who visit school on a regular basis to talk about and inform students about Mental Health.
+There are many practical tips that parents and carers can take to support their child which include listening to what your child is saying, taking time out to enjoy activities, playing sports or listening to music.
+The academy also has links with several Mental Health groups who visit school on a regular basis to talk about and inform pupils about Mental Health.